 Matthew Peterson was made a director of the Brady Education Foundation in September 2022.
 Shortly before then, Matt retired from The Northern Trust Company of Chicago, Illinois where he had worked since 1985.
 At the time of his retirement, Matt was a Senior Vice President and Senior Fiduciary Officer in the Milwaukee office of Northern Trust where he advised high net-worth individuals and their families, foundations and non-profit organizations.

 William H. Brady, Jr. incorporated the W.H.
-Brady Foundation in 1954, the same year he became a founding member of the National Review.
+Brady Foundation in 1954, 40 years after the Brady Corporation (the business that provided the original funding for the Foundation) was founded.
 He believed that, “It is not government, it is not dictators or presidents or generals or popes who rule the world.
 It’s ideas.”
-From 1954 to 1988, the Foundation was based in Milwaukee, Wisconsin and contributed to many civic, educational, and public policy organizations
+From 1954 to 1988, the Foundation was based in Milwaukee, Wisconsin and contributed to many civic, educational, and public policy organizations.

 In 2001, Dr. Elizabeth Pungello Bruno, Elizabeth Lurie’s daughter and William H. Brady’s granddaughter, became president of the W. H. Brady Foundation.
 After engaging in a large gifting program, the Foundation was renamed the Brady Education Foundation, and the headquarters were moved to Chapel Hill, North Carolina.
 For the next five years the Foundation maintained a gifting moratorium as a new mission was developed.

 The Brady Education Foundation resumed a regular granting cycle in 2009.
 Since that time, in keeping with Dr. Bruno’s academic career and keen interest in equitable learning opportunities, the Foundation has focused its funding on supporting access and equity in education.